History of Women in Clinical Trials

 The Critical Importance of Analyzing Drug Response by Sex

-When we apply this theory to pharmacologically more broadly, it quickly becomes apparent that decisions regarding drug administration should be based not only on a patient’s size but also account for the hormonal and metabolic differences which exist between males and females.
-As we enter the era of personalized medicine, studying these idiosyncrasies and gathering data on this important biological variable will be critical in ensuring that future treatments are safe and effective for all.
+When we apply this theory to pharmacologically more broadly, it quickly becomes apparent that decisions regarding drug administration should be based not only on a patient’s size, but also account for the hormonal and metabolic differences which exist between males and females.
+As we are in the era of personalized medicine, studying these idiosyncrasies and gathering data on this important biological variable will be vital in ensuring that future treatments are safe and effective for all.

 References